Unsuitable-Terrain/gittris-gaming/Debian12 gaming install.md

 echo ${lutrisDesktop} | sed -e s/userName/`whoami`/g > ~/.local/share/applications/lutris.desktop
 ```

-### Add "lutris:" links in browser
+### Add "lutris:" link support in browser
-Process will vary per browser, but as a guide, click a Lutris install link from the site, and change it in "applications" or "file types".
+Process will vary per browser, but as a guide, click a Lutris install link from the site, and then change it in "applications" or "file types" to launch with Lutris.

 ## Ready player tux
-System is pretty much ready to install games, and game!
+System is pretty much ready to install games!
+Lutris can link to your GoG, then directly download and install available games.
+It also runs the BattleNet and Epic game platform clients nicely.

 # Optional steps

 ## GloriousEgroll's (no, not making that up) custom Proton
 As an alternative to Steam Proton and occasionally better performance in certain games, also grab the latest [GE proton](https://github.com/GloriousEggroll/proton-ge-custom), extract to ~/.steam/root/compatibilitytools.d/ (may need to be created).
-It is something Lutris does, but you will have to maintain.
+It is something Lutris also provides, just slightly lagging behind.
+Just remember you will have to maintain it.

 ## Run Lutris, update winetricks
 Lutris downloads a version of winetricks, but obvs there are updates.
 For the Lutris version